simonprickett/redis-pi-camera/README.md

 ## Watch the Video

-I'll be doing a livestream about this project on Thursday April 27th 2023 at 2:30PM UTC.
-[Subscribe on YouTube](https://www.youtube.com/watch?v=OTDZIK55DX0) to get notified when I'm live!
+Watch the video for a full walkthrough of this project.
+[Watch on YouTube](https://www.youtube.com/watch?v=OTDZIK55DX0).

 ## Components of the Demo